-Likewise in the Gompa, there is a small hidden burning flame in the floor just behind the grid.
-You should kneel down on the floor to see the small blue flame that has been burning here for thousands year ago.
+Likewise in the Gompa, there is a small hidden burning flame on the floor just behind the grid.
+You should kneel down on the floor to see the small blue flame that has been burning here for thousands of years ago.
 If you listen carefully, you would also hear the gurgle of water too.

 Furthermore, inside the Dhola Mebar Gompa, there are the main statues of Manjushri, Avalokiteshvara, and Vajrapani.
 And just below the statues, there is an eternal holy flame.

 Another attraction of Muktinath Temple is Swaminarayan.
-Swaminarayan sect is a part of Hinduism follower and highly valued this Muktinath Kshetra (Place of Salvation).
+The Swaminarayan sect is a part of Hindu followers and highly values this Muktinath Kshetra (Place of Salvation).
 Lord Shri Swaminarayan is Satguru (master) of Sabij yoga.
 At the end of the 18th century, after the death of his parents, he left his home at the age of 11.

 Shaligram (Shila) is a fossilized shell stone.
-In Hindu religion, Shaligrams is the incarnation of Lord Vishnu.
+In Hinduism, Shaligrams are the incarnation of Lord Vishnu.
 According to Hindu Myths, Lord Vishnu turned into Shaligram after he was cursed by Vrinda, the wife of Jalandhar.

-The Hindu devotees mostly Vaishnav group worship as a symbol of Lord Vishnu worldwide.
-Kali Gandaki river in Nepal is the main source of Shaligram, thus it is considered as very sacred.
+The Hindu devotees mostly Vaishnav groups worship as a symbol of Lord Vishnu worldwide.
+Kali Gandaki river in Nepal is the main source of Shaligram, thus it is considered very sacred.
 There are various types of Shaligrams according to different religious scripts.

-There are different characters including chakra with a form of Lord Vishnu.
-Shaligrams typically looks like black colored, spherical ammonite fossils with chakra or without it or might content golden colors.
+There are different characters including chakra in the form of Lord Vishnu.
+Shaligrams typically look like black-colored, spherical ammonite fossils with chakra or without it or might contain golden colors.

-Despite being a Buddhist monastery, Hindu equally worship as the deity of this Gompa as the Narasimha avatar of Lord Vishnu.
+Despite being a Buddhist monastery, Hindus equally worship the deity of this Gompa as the Narasimha avatar of Lord Vishnu.
 Nar means “Human” and Singha denotes “Lion” i.e., Humanoid Lion.
 So, this monastery is well-known as Narsing Monastery.

-However, local Buddhists people call it the temple of 1,000 lamps (Mharme Lha Khang Gompa).
-This monastery has a large clay statue of Padmasambhava and his mate Tibetan Tantric Deity known as Dag Po in the right-hand side and Seng Dong in the left-hand side.
+However, local Buddhist people call it the temple of 1,000 lamps (Mharme Lha Khang Gompa).
+This monastery has a large clay statue of Padmasambhava and his mate Tibetan Tantric Deity known as Dag Po on the right-hand side and Seng Dong on the left-hand side.

 How to reach Muktinath Temple

-Muktinath temple lies in the lap of snow-capped mountains at the base of Thorong-La mountain pass in Mustang District of Nepal.
-This temple also lies in one of the famous trekking routes of Annapurna circuit.
+The Muktinath temple lies in the lap of snow-capped mountains at the base of Thorong-La mountain pass in the Mustang District of Nepal.
+This temple also lies in one of the famous trekking routes of the Annapurna circuit.
 With good road conditions, the accessibility to Muktinath Temple becomes much easier.